s3381402/macathon-2022/README.md

 **How did we build it?**<br />
-We are building our frontend using HTML/CSS with Bootstrap and for the backend, we are using Python, Flask and SQLite for the database.<br />
+We are building our frontend using HTML/CSS with Bootstrap and for the backend, we are using Python, Flask and SQLAlchemy for the database.<br />

 **Challenges we ran into**<br />
 Initially our team consisted of 4 individuals however one was not able to attend.
 After re-assessing our skillsets and what technologies we wanted to learn and practice more on, we decided to revolve it around Python and technologies supplementing the web app functionality.